Axway/amplify-central/content/en/docs/connect_manage_environ/connected_agent_common_reference/traceability_usage.md

 ### Reporting Gateway usage event - manual reporting for offline mode

-You can view the environment in **Amplify Central > Environment** once the Traceability Agent is installed.
+You can view the environment in *Enterprise Marketplace > Topology > Environment* once the Traceability Agent is installed.
 The same environment is visible in Amplify platform under the **Organization** menu.

 The offline report is generated every month and saved to the \[agent_dir]/data/reports directory as `YYYY_MM_DD_usage_report.json`.